 The treatment of capital loss carryovers for a Fund is similar to the rules that apply to capital loss carryovers of individuals, which provide that such losses are carried indefinitely.
-If a Fund has a "net capital loss" (that is, capital losses in excess of capital gains) the excess of the Fund's net short-term capital losses over its net long-term capital gains is treated as a short-term capital loss arising on the first day of the Fund's next taxable year, and the excess (if any) of the Fund's net long-term capital losses over its net short-term capital gains is treated as a long-term capital loss arising on the first day of the Fund's next taxable year, and the excess (if any) of the Fund's next losses over its net short-term capital gains is treated as a long-term capital loss arising on the first day of the Fund's next taxable year.
+If a Fund has a "net capital loss" (that is, capital losses in excess of capital gains) the excess of the Fund's net short-term capital losses over its net long-term capital gains is treated as a short-term capital loss arising on the first day of the Fund's next taxable year, and the excess (if any) of the Fund's net long-term capital losses over its net short-term capital gains is treated as a long-term capital loss arising on the first day of the Fund's next taxable year.
 The carryover of capital losses may be limited under the general loss limitation rules if a Fund experiences an ownership change as defined in the Code.